syt-honey/How-to-Win-Friends-and-Influence-People/book/part6/README.md

-# He Who Can Do This Has the Whole World with Him
+# If You Don't Do This, You Are Headed for Trouble